nyl-auster/rust-memo/README.md

 // declare a MUTABLE variable
 let mut y: i64 = 27;

+// Strings are a more complex subject.
+Here is a quick example that will be explained in depth later.
-// declare an immutable "string" : a growable, UTF-8 encoded bit of text let name = String::new();
+// Declare a mutable "String" : a growable, UTF-8 encoded bit of text let mut s = "Hello".to_string(); s.push_str(", world.");
+println!("{}", s); // display "Hello, world."
 ```

 This is possible to "shadow" a variable by re-using "let" keyword: